LiskHQ/lisk-docs/docs/about-lisk/fees.md

 At a high level, the L2 fee is the cost to execute your transaction in L2 and the L1 fee is the estimated cost to publish your transaction on L1 (in a rollup batch).

 - **L2 Execution Fee**:
-A transaction's execution gas fee is exactly the same fee that you would pay for the same transaction on Ethereum.
 This fee is equal to the amount of gas used by the transaction multiplied by the gas price attached to the transaction.
-Like Ethereum, Lisk Mainnet uses the [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) mechanism to set the [base fee](https://ethereum.org/en/developers/docs/gas/#base-fee) for transactions (although with [different parameter values](https://docs.optimism.io/chain/differences#eip-1559-parameters) compared to Ethereum).
+Like Ethereum, Lisk Mainnet uses the [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) mechanism to set the Base Fee for transactions (although with [different parameter values](https://docs.optimism.io/chain/differences#eip-1559-parameters) compared to Ethereum).

-The total price per unit gas that a transaction pays is the sum of the [base fee](https://ethereum.org/en/developers/docs/gas/#base-fee) and the optional additional [priority fee](https://ethereum.org/en/developers/docs/gas/#priority-fee).
+  The total price per unit gas that a transaction pays is the sum of the [Base Fee](https://ethereum.org/en/developers/docs/gas/#base-fee) and the optional additional [Priority Fee](https://ethereum.org/en/developers/docs/gas/#priority-fee).

   Because Lisk Mainnet is EVM equivalent, the **gas used** by a transaction on Lisk Mainnet is **exactly the same** as the gas used by the same transaction on Ethereum.
   If a transaction costs 100,000 gas on Ethereum, it will cost 100,000 gas on Lisk Mainnet.